-In a traditional project delivery model, the architect is one of the first consultants to help define your project parameters.
+In a traditional project delivery model, the architect is one of the first consultants to help define your client’s project parameters.
 With this starting point, design becomes the primary focus.
-While design is critical to help your space meet organizational goals, the overall budget must be the first focus.
+While design is critical, as you can probably guess, the overall budget must be the first focus.
 Here is a typical example:

-An architect told you it would cost between $150-$200 per square foot to build a new office space in the Bay Area, particularly San Francisco, with Union labor.
-You set your pro forma and go through the real estate decision-making process with this cost range in mind.
-After several week of design, you then take the plans out to bid.
+An architect told your client it would cost between $150-$200 per square foot to build a new office space in the Bay Area, particularly San Francisco, with Union labor.
+You set your pro forma and go through the real estate decision-making process with the client using this cost range.
+After several week of design, your client takes the plans out to bid.

-A general contractor comes back with a bid within the $150-$200/SF range (or you go through one or several rounds of design revisions to get in that range).
+A general contractor comes back with a bid within the $150-$200/SF range (or your client goes through one or several rounds of design revisions to get in that range).
 But is that cost per square foot etched in stone?
-No. This is where the real challenges begin for your project in this delivery model.
+No. This is where the real challenges begin in this delivery model.

 Light Fixtures | Saving $3.50/SF